 Fax: +44 (0) 1618 353 077

-If you would like to benefit from our specially negotiated bed and breakfast rate with the hotel, please book your accommodation following “this link – link to be confirmed shortly”
+If you would like to benefit from our specially negotiated Bed and Breakfast rate with the hotel, please book your accommodation following this link

 This offer is only available until four weeks before the course start date, after which point the hotel cannot guarantee room or rate availability.

 We believe that our team of experts are the best available.
 Not only have they got years of experience in the industry, but they are committed to tutoring and helping those inside the industry to improve and raise the standards.
 We understand that you attend courses to learn about the latest regulations and to get your questions answered.

 What you've said

 “This was a very educational course; I’m sure that my company will benefit from sending me here.”

 “A useful course which has helped to highlight the nature of Human Error process and some effective strategies to implement prevention.”